adambard/learnxinyminutes-docs/ruby.html.markdown

 # print to the output without a newline
 print "I'm printing!"
 #=> I'm printing! => nill

+#You can use return in ruby
+#but it is mostly unecessary since
+#ruby inherently returns the output

 # Variables
 x = 25 #=> 25